Zelacine/sysadmin-infra-homework/README.md

-#  Nginx + PHP-FPM, Terraform, Ansible
+# Running Docker for Nginx + PHP-FPM, Terraform, Ansible on localhost

 This repository is a **template** for completing the test assignment.
 Full description is in [INSTRUCTIONS.md](./INSTRUCTIONS.md).